d-plaindoux/suitcase/README.md

 ## Presentation

-A [presentation (in french)](http://www.slideshare.net/dplaindoux/java-amp-le-pattern-matching-54806648) has be given during a [Toulouse Java User Group](http://toulousejug.org) session.
+A [presentation (in french)](http://www.slideshare.net/dplaindoux/java-amp-le-pattern-matching-54806648) has been given during a [Toulouse Java User Group](http://toulousejug.org) session.

 ## Other Propositions & Discussions